Presenting at NSTA Conferences

 - Questions or problems?
 Try using a different web browser or contact email@example.com.

 Meetings rooms are equipped with an LCD projector and screen.
 Also, microphones will be provided in meeting rooms seating 100 or more people.
 If you have any questions or require internet service for your session, please contact the conference department at firstname.lastname@example.org.

 Adding a Copresenter

 If you are adding a copresenter to your session, please click here for a safety agreement form.
 Please ask your new copresenter to complete and sign this form, including session number, session title, and conference city.

-After you have picked up your conference program, be sure to check in at the Presenters/Presiders Booth located in the Attendee Services area to receive your Presenter pin(s) or Presider ribbon(s).
+After you have picked up your conference materials, be sure to check in at the Presenters/Presiders Booth located in the Attendee Services area to receive your Presenter pin(s) or Presider ribbon(s).

 Handouts and Copies